 As a preventative measure, convenience stores and other shops were requested to voluntarily refrain from selling chilled alcohol in bottles last year.

-A panel that that formed following the incidents said that it is examining the possibility of to expanding the restriction to include bottles and cans sold at all temperatures.
+A panel that formed following the incidents said that it is examining the possibility of to expanding the restriction to include bottles and cans sold at all temperatures.

 The panel is planning to submit an interim report on Wednesday.
 A draft of an ordinance is being formulated for submission to the ward assembly in June with the goal of the measure going into effect this year.